adieunix/wiihacks-wiki/wiki/links/community.md

 # Communities

-  Here is a list of communities that related to the Wii.
+  Here is a list of communities that are related to the Wii.

 {% for link in site.data.links_community %}
   * [{{ link.name }}]({{ link.url }}) - {{ link.description }}